ForWarZz/CrystalVision/README.md

 # CrystalVision
-Crystal Vision is an IA able to predict the result of a LOL game, from and only from the draft time.
+Crystal Vision is an IA able to predict the result of a LOL game, from and only from the draft time.\
+__The model is currently ~70% accurate.__

 ## About the project
 I am an IA beginner.
 This is my first project about AI, neural network, using Python, with TensorFlow.\